aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 :::note

-- The initial migration status might not be available immediately.
-If you receive a 404 response, it means the migration status is delayed, not failed.
+- The initial migration status might not be immediately available.
+If you receive a 404 response, this indicates a delay, not a failure.
 Try again later to retrieve the status.
 - During the snapshot restore process, indices are temporarily closed and are not displayed in the user interface.
 Once the restore is complete, they are reopened.